 Conclusion

-Choosing the best online course platform for your business really depends on what you’re looking for.
+Choosing the best online course platform for your business depends on what you’re looking for.

-For example, if you’re looking for an all in one platform to host, market and sell your online course, go with Kartra (which is what I use!).
+For example, if you’re looking for an all in one platform to host, market and sell your online course, go with Kartra (which I use!).

 If you’re looking to build an online community with your online course, go with Skool.

-And if you’re looking for the cheapest online course platform then go with Teachable.
+And if you’re looking for the cheapest online course platform, go with Teachable.

 FAQs